huy-ta/poc-pv-solid/README.md

   - Since we are using AngularJS 1.3.20 which doesn't support `ng-prop-*` and `ng-on-*` for Web Components, we'll have to get the ref to the web component and then manually set its properties and add the event listener accordingly.
 You can see all of that stuff in the pull request [linagora.esn.calendar!560](https://ci.linagora.com/linagora/lgs/openpaas/linagora.esn.calendar/merge_requests/560).

+## Motivation

+- You can refer to the original user stories [here](https://ci.linagora.com/linagora/lgs/openpaas/linagora.esn.calendar/issues/1667).
+TL;DR: I'm rebuilding the frontend part of the planning view to support infinite scroll using Web Components since we don't really want to use AngularJS to build a new feature.

 ## Benefits

 ### Benefits of using Web Components in general